Emericdefay/MAS-to-MBS/README.md

 Then compile the script_arduino.ino on an Arduino and it will print.
 Make sure to get the requirements.

 ## The .ino script
-You can change some values (I named few of them) to set your printer.
+You can change some values to set your printer :

 __Steppers'Variables:__ <br/>
 - stps : Value that change the rotation of your rollerBankMotor